MetaMask/metamask-docs/01_Main_Concepts/05_Sending_Transactions.md

 In Ethereum, the pool of pending transactions offer their gas price as a sort of auction bid to the validators to include this transaction in a block in exchange for a transaction fee.
 That means high gas prices can mean faster processing, but also more expensive transactions.

 MetaMask helps users select a competitive gas price on the Ethereum Main Network and popular test networks.
-We make requests to an API maintained by our friends at MyCryto and allow users to choose between "slow," "medium," and "fast" options for their gas price.
+We make requests to an API maintained by our friends at MyCrypto and allow users to choose between "slow," "medium," and "fast" options for their gas price.

 We cannot know about the gas market on all blockchains because it requires some deep analysis.
 For this reason, while you can safely ignore this parameter on our main hosted networks, you may want to suggest a gas price in situations where your application knows more about the target network than we do.